jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 10 - Managing the Network.md

 There are a number of templates that are built-in, stored within .admx files, that use XML to describe settings.
 Each of these files contain many individual policy descriptions, and where they are stored in the Registry.

-If an admin wants to add new policies, Microsoft recommend to creaete custom .admx files rather than modify the existing templates.
+If an admin wants to add new policies, Microsoft recommends creating custom .admx files rather than modify the existing templates.

 ![[Pasted image 20211129212254.png]]